nexus-actions/nexus-actions-demo/README.md

 A Kotlin multiplatform sample project that uses the [create-nexus-staging-repo](https://github.com/martinbonnin/create-nexus-staging-repo) Github Action to create a Nexus repository ahead of upload and avoid split staging repositories.

-🔧See it in action in the [Actions](https://github.com/martinbonnin/create-nexus-staging-repo-sample/actions) 🔧
+🔧See it in action in this repo's [Actions](https://github.com/martinbonnin/create-nexus-staging-repo-sample/actions) 🔧

 To use in your repos, first create a job using the  `create-nexus-staging-repository` action: